fnaxi/Gir/README.md

 The repository contains two private [Discord](https://discord.com) bots built with C# (DSharpPlus) designed to help moderate and manage a community.

+A private means it heavily relies on IDs that has the server the bot was created for so it's pointless to use it in any other guild.

 Gir supports moderation, color roles, greetings, temporary voices, tickets etc. when Kuromi handles music.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>